MohChaaben/holberton-system_engineering-devops/0x01-shell_permissions/README.md

- a script that changes the user ID to betty
+a script that prints the effective userid of the current user.